reshamas/reshamas.github.io/_posts/2020-11-01-the-complexities-of-codes-of-conduct.md

 <b>
 </b>

-Disclaimer
+*Disclaimer*
-*The views in this article are my own and do not represent those of any organization with which I am affiliated.*
+The views in this article are my own and do not represent those of any organization with which I am affiliated.*

-Disclosures
+*Disclosures*
 - I served on the NumFOCUS (NF) Diversity in Scientific Computing Committee (DISC) committee from 2017 to 2019.
 - I was a contributing member to the NF [Code of Conduct](https://numfocus.org/code-of-conduct) (CoC) sub-committee which developed the CoC.
 The CoC was ratified by the NF Board in August 2018.
 - I was Diversity Chair of [JupyterCon 2020](https://jupytercon.com).
 - I chaired the JupyterCon keynote session where Jeremy Howard spoke on October 13, 2020.

 Note:  All of these positions are volunteer.

-## Intro
-The complexity of codes of conduct is an important topic, and it has been on my mind for some time.
-I began writing this article over a year ago, the last edit was on September 20, 2019.
-Three days later, my brother passed away unexpectedly.
-There are many unreturned phone calls and emails as well as unfinished projects from last fall.

- Given the recent events with JupyterCon, I felt it was imperative to return to it.

-The goal of this article is to share what I have learned about codes of conduct with the community, rather than dissecting what happened with JupyterCon.

 ## Background: What Happened at JupyterCon 2020?
 A background on the CoC events at JupyterCon 2020 are as follows: